cyb3rgh05t/posterizarr/README.md

 `Enter Plex Library Name:`

 - Enter the name of the Plex (or Jellyfin) library, e.g., "Movies" or "TV Shows".

+`Enter Title Text:`

+- Enter the Title of the asset e.g., "Avatar".

+`Enter Season Name:`

+- Enter the Title of the asset e.g., "Season 1".
+  - If you want to add Custom Text to Season poster please enter it via prefix `Title | Season 1`

 ### Manual Mode (Semi Automated)